|

 SCIENCE MOMENT BY KELLY PARKS |

-First, and foremost, there's just no way (unless you invoke magic, which the moviemakers do not) that an animal bigger than an elephant can fly by flapping its wings*.
+First, and foremost, there's just no way (unless you invoke magic, which the movie makers do not) that an animal bigger than an elephant can fly by flapping its wings1.
 I'll spare you the equations but trust me.
 The wings would have to be many times bigger than pictured in this movie, which makes the muscle and bone strength requirements quite impossible.
 Only magic dragons can fly.
-Second, even though we see several scenes of the dragons eating unburned people, we are told that their normal diet consists of ash, which is why they burn everything.

 No.